utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

     - algorithms and data structures
     - repository content (all necessary files are included.
 No unnecessary files.
-    - repository log messages (we encoruage you to examine ours)
+    - repository log messages (we encourage you to examine ours)
 - Correctness
 - Timely completion